 Doing the same thing every day in the classroom is a recipe for boredom, so it’s fun to teach seasonal lessons from time to time to spice things up and engage students.
 Because most teachers don’t have time to waste, it’s important to select seasonal activities that are strong on content or those that provide opportunities to practice needed social skills.
 It can be difficult for upper elementary teachers to find seasonal activities that are fun yet meaningful, so I’d like to share a few places where you can always find them.
 Take a look!

 If you’ve visited my Seasonal Page on Teaching Resources, you know that I update it each month with new seasonal freebies and resources for upper elementary teachers.
-You can can click the image on the right, or go to www.LauraCandler.com and click on the File Cabinet link to find this page.
+You can can click the image on the right, or go to my Teaching Resources website and click on the File Cabinet link to find this page.
 Bookmark it often and check it often to find these new resources.

-Another great source of seasonal resources is the Seasonal Teaching Resources board created by Charity Preston of the Organized Classroom Blog.
-Over 20 teachers and bloggers post great seasonal teaching resources including lessons, games, crafts, and more.
+Another great source of seasonal resources is my Seasonal Teaching Resources board.
+It's packed with great seasonal resources pinned by over 30 teacher bloggers who post great seasonal teaching resources including lessons, games, crafts, and more.
 Not everything will be free, but even if an item costs money, it will be a worthwhile, time-saving resource!
+If you like this board, follow it!

 Seasonal Activities Mini Packs